clamytoe/Github-Profiler/README.md

     python3.6 -m venv venv
     source venv/bin/activate
     pip install -r requirements.txt

-    python app.py
+If you are using Anaconda, simply do the following:

+    conda env create
+    source activate gprofiler

-Now simply enter a GitHub user name into the input box and click on the *Search* button.
+Now simply start the application with `python run.py` and enter a GitHub user name into the input box and click on the *Search* button.

 ## ToDo
 I'm still learning, so there are things that I had to do that I wasn't too happy with and some that I wish I had more time to add.
 Here's a list of some of the main ones: